gabrielgusso/POC-movies-TypeScript-Prisma/README.md

 ## About

-An api to register the movies I want to watch, made to practice TypeScript
+An api to register the movies I want to watch, made to practice TypeScript and Prisma

 ## How to run for development